 Step 3.
 Click on "Exit Recovery Mode" button.
 Keep the device connected with the computer during the repair progress, and then the iPhone will exit out of recovery mode.

 Here is another way you can use to get your iPhone out of recovery mode: using iTunes.
 You should also know that your iPhone will be restored to factory settings after using this method.
 In other words, your iPhone will be formatted and the device will be set to factory default.

 Step 1.
 Connect the iPhone that's stuck in Recovery mode to your computer and launch iTunes.

 Step 2.
 Then iTunes will detect that the device is stuck in recovery mode.

 Step 3.
 On the popup displayed on the iTunes interface, click "Restore" and iTunes will start to restore your iPhone system.

 Your iPhone system will be reinstalled and refreshed after the restore process.

-If restoring iPhone with iTunes din't work, putting your iPhone in DFU mode is another option you can have a try.
+If restoring iPhone with iTunes doesn't work, putting your iPhone in DFU mode is another option you can have a try.
 Follow the steps below to reinstall the firmware on your iPhone but putting it in DFU mode and restoring it with a computer:

 If your iPhone is still sutck in Recovery Mode after trying the solutions above, there might be a hardware problem with the device.
-If your iPhone is still covered by the warranty, you can contact Apple Support or Apple Authorized Service Provider and schedule a physical repair for your device.
+If your iPhone is still covered by the warranty, you can contact Apple Support or Apple Authorized Service Provider to schedule a physical repair for your device.